sgtbelly/api-project/LAB.md

 #### Test
 * 100% Test Coverage Goal For:
+  * Auth router
+    * Signup
+    * Sign In via username/password or Token
   * Model Finder Middleware
   * Auth Middleware
+    * Protected Routes
   * OAuth Chooser
   * API Routes
+    * Make assertions on the data shapes returned from the API routes

 #### Documentation
-Write end-user documentation to completely document usage of the API Server for developers
+Write developerdocumentation to completely document usage of the API Server for developers

 * How do I add models?
 * How do I add new OAuth Providers?
 * How do I identify an OAUth provider
 * How do I setup my .env?
 How do I set that up remotely?

-Create and include **Swagger** documentation for the API itself for end-user / exernal access
+Create and include [Swagger](https://swagger.io/) documentation for the API itself for end-user / exernal access
 * How do I use the routes?
 * What format does data come back?